Friday 18th December.

-Over the last week we’ve been treated to two different types of online author talks, one from poet Matt Goodfellow and the other from local author David Arnold.
+Over the last week we’ve been treated to two different types of online author talks, one from poet Matt Goodfellow and the other from local author David Almond.
 It was great to hear about how much they enjoy the work they do and how they each found their own styles.

 Matt Goodfellow told us that poetry is a really great way that we can express ourselves.
 He told us about how poetry can be great to write because we can make the rules and we can find our inspiration anywhere.
 He then read us some of his own poetry which was great fun to listen to.

 Matt set us the task of finding some poetry inspiration during play time and then to ‘write, not get it right’ which means to jot down our initial thoughts which we can turn into poems later.
 We used our rough ideas to create our own playtime inspired poetry and the results were fantastic!
 Not only were all the poems well written, but the children read them brilliantly as well.
 I hope you enjoy listening to some of our poems :)

 Friday 20th November

 This week we have learnt about the Tudor family tree and talked about the importance of the Tudors in our History.
 The children were able to recognise each family member and talk about the dates that they were crowned (or married to Henry VIII).
 We also talked about the Windsor Royal family and their family tree and the children were really interested in how it all worked.
 We then put together a family tree for the Tudors to use to support our future learning about them.

 A big well done to Myles and Max who came 1st and 2nd in our class on TTRSs in the latest tournament – really proud of your efforts and the whole class for pulling together so well :)